Aylamccarthy/home-library/README.md

 # Project
 ## Strategy/Scope

 I chose to develop an application that can be used in real life.
-Home Library App allows users to manage their personal/family book libraries.
-The application offers functionalities such as: viewing book database, adding, editing and removing books.
+This idea came to mind when I was brainstorming on what app to develop to help my life as a parent taking care of a young family.
+Initially I thought about a weekly grocery shopping list app, but when I saw our books all over the house, that's when I decided, an app to manage these books would be perfect!
+Home Library App was designed to allows users to manage their personal/family book libraries.
+The application offers functionalities such as: viewing book database, adding, updating and removing books.

 The application should have a clean and intuitive user interface and offer easy access and navigation to all functionalities.